-After the discovery of the corpse of Mary Magdalene and the official recognition of her relics in 1281, Charles II decided, with the agreement and encouragement of Pope Boniface VIII, who published several papal bulls to this effect, to build a sumptuous basilica in honour of Mary Magdalene and to install there the sons of Saint Dominic.
+It was not until 1279 that excavations were undertaken under the "oratory" of St. Maximin.
+After the discovery of the body of Mary Magdalene and the official recognition of these relics in 1281, Charles II of Anjou, Count of Provence, decided, with the approval and encouragement of Pope Boniface VIII, to build a magnificent basilica in the honor of Mary Magdalene.

 It stands high above many of the other buildings that surround it in the town of St Maxime la St Baume and can be seen from far out in the countryside.

 - Parking on street

 - Where to watch the Perseids 2019 in Provence